 - Be Patient: Using Instagram in China is always going to be slower and more frustrating than doing so in your home country.
 That’s just part of the game.
 Be patient and let the VPN work its magic.

-Whether you’re looking to access Instagram in China, or if you just want to get past China’s censorship to visit Facebook, Twitter, Gmail or one of the hundreds of other blocked websites, you’re going to be looking for the best VPN.
+Whether you’re looking to access Instagram in China in 2024, or if you just want to get past China’s censorship to visit Facebook, Twitter, Gmail or one of the hundreds of other blocked websites, you’re going to be looking for the best VPN for China.